Museum of Weird Books of Weird Books

 "Marion" is our poster child for the chapter "What is a Transvestite?" in case you want to know the difference between true Royalty and Drag Queens.
 Note the sensible horn-rimmed glasses, hat, coat and gloves...she never goes anywhere without matching kid gloves, just like the Queen Mother.
 Could they be one and the same?

 Believe it or don't kids, transvestism is not just a phenomenon of this past century.
 It has a long and checkered history.
-Did you know that George Washington used to consort with a very famous Transvestite?
+Did you know that parts of colonial America was ruled by a Transvestite?
 It's all true.
 Seriously!

 This chapter is about "Effeminate Men", which features more pictures of famous cross-dressers, and must have been included to distinguish from the very butch and hairy men that like to dress in lacies, I guess.